GMTSE/ProjetsJavaMaterial/JavaByComparisonSumUp.md

         * a constructor without any parameters
         * correctly named *public* getter and setter for *every* *private* field
     * For boolean fields, the getter becomes `isXXX()`
-    * As many frameworks (Hibernate, Spring, Play!, Jackson...) expect Beans, not respecting the conventions will result in compile or (very difficult to detect) runtime errors
+    * As many frameworks (Hibernate, Spring, Play!, Jackson...) expect Beans, not respecting the conventions will result in compile or (even more difficult to detect) runtime errors
 29. Avoid Single-Letter Names
     * Single letters convey little meaning, imply multiple reuse
     * Programming != Maths